-- Blue Horizon Hotel – This great mid-range hotel is located right at the border with West End, while still being in Coal Harbour neighborhood.
-Contemporary rooms, free Wi-Fi, indoor pool, sauna – these are just some of the advantages of staying here!
+- Blue Horizon Hotel – This great mid-range hotel is located right at the border with West End while still being in the Coal Harbour neighborhood.
+Contemporary rooms, free Wi-Fi, an indoor pool, sauna – these are just some of the advantages of Blue Horizon Hotel!

 Budget (up to US$130)

-Unfortunately, I couldn’t find any good cheap hotels in Vancouver, Coal Harbour.
-If you’re a traveler visiting Vancouver on a tight budget, I recommend checking out the budget section from my other area recommendations – for example Yaletown.
+Unfortunately, I couldn’t find any good cheap hotels in Vancouver’s Coal Harbour to entertain.
+If you’re a traveler visiting Vancouver on a tight budget, I recommend checking out the budget section from my other area recommendations – for example, Yaletown.
 You can also check out the rates and rooms on Airbnb here, you might get lucky!

-There are also tons of awesome restaurants, cute cafes and shops around, and even art galleries so you can never get bored around here!
+There are also tons of awesome restaurants, cute coffee shops around, and even art galleries, so you can never get bored around here!
 And no worries, you’ll have many public transportation options that will take you downtown, such as buses, for example (in around 25 minutes).

-If you feel this is the right place for you, here are the best hotels I can recommend:
+If you feel this is the right place for you, here are the top hotels I can recommend:

 Luxury (US$200 and up)

-- Spacious and Luxury suite – Do you want to be spoiled during your stay in the city, while also being within walking distance to all the cool spots in this neighborhood?
+- Cozy House – Do you want to be spoiled during your stay in the city while also being within walking distance of all the cool spots in this neighborhood?
 Then make sure to book your room here!
 This luxurious apartment is super cool and clean!

-- Morden 2 Bedrooms Private Suite – Here’s a very nice holiday home if you’re looking for some comfy rooms with easy access to the center of the city.
+- Modern Pleasant Vancouver Suite – Here’s a very nice holiday home if you’re looking for some comfy rooms with easy access to the center of the city.
 Just take a look at the pictures, it looks gorgeous!

 Middle-priced (US$120 – US$200)

-- White House Bed and Breakfast – This awesome bed and breakfast has some very good prices as well and beautiful rooms.
+- Cambie Lodge – This awesome budget-friendly hotel has very good prices as well as beautiful rooms.
 You can also reach the center in 20 minutes by public transportation, which is a great advantage!